 How to warm dinner plates?
 It is quite common to serve food on hot plates in restaurants.
 This means that your dish is presented already served on a plate, so it’s important the plates must be hot, otherwise food risks being cold when it arrives at your table.

 Heat your plates in oven

 Certainly the most common way to warm dinner plates.
 Stack plates in the oven from 140°F to 190°F (60°C to 90°C) for about 15 minutes.
 Be careful: avoid heating plates up to 175°F (80°C) as you can burn yourself by touching plates which are too hot.
 Some ovens have a warmer drawer, specifically designed to keep dishes hot before serving.
 You can put it in your advantage for heating a stack of plates before proceeding to the food presentation.

-Warm your plates under hot water
+Warm dinner plates in hot water